tanhuy998/context-js/README.md

 [globalConstraint.before] -> [localConstraint.before] -> [endpointMiddleware.before] -> [Controller.action] -> [endpointMiddleware.after] -> [localConstraint.after] -> [globalConstraint.after]
 ```

-## Dependency injection (since 1.x)
+## Dependency Injection

 This package provides Dependency Injection by using an ioc container to help Javascript user on wiring dependencies between components.
-Dependency Injection of this package just support two type of injection is Constructor Injection and Property Injection.
+Dependency Injection in this package just support two types of injection is Constructor Injection and Property Injection.
-Borrowing the concept Dependency Injection of ASP.NET, Components (also known a Dependencies) has it's own lifecycle depend on which type of binding.
+Borrowing the concept Dependency Injection of ASP.NET, Components has it's own lifecycle depends on which type of binding.

+### Binding components

+Binding components is the way implementing the Dependency Inversion.
+Binding means telling the Ioc Container which component (concrete) should be injected as abstraction (base classes or interfaces).

  - Sington: The Ioc Container just resolve the component once and then reuse it over the application.
   - Scope: Like Singleton.
 But the component is resolved when a httpContext arrive.
 This component will be reuse on context of a .
   - Transient: Each time we need a component, the ioc container will resolve a new intance.

-### Binding components

-Binding components is the way implementing the Dependency Inversion.
-Binding means telling the Ioc Container which component (concrete) should be injected as abstraction (base classes or interfaces).

 ```js
 const {ApplicationContext} = require('express-controller-js');